 SOAR will not accommodate early printing requests.
 If you need early printing, you must make your own printing arrangements, at your expense.
-If you have your poster printed anywhere other than through SOAR, you must submit your printed poster to Student Publications (SU) by May 11 in order to be included in the poster session.
+If you have your poster printed anywhere other than through SOAR, you must submit your printed poster to Library Administration Office (HAN 318) by 5 PM, May 11 in order to be included in the poster session.

 I missed the deadline for submitting my poster.
 Can I still get it printed?

 Only the first 100 posters submitted and approved by May 1 will be printed, for free, by SOAR.
 If you miss this deadline, you must get your poster printed on your own, at your expense.
 Contact us if you need help making printing arrangements.
-You must bring a printed poster to the Student Publications office by May 11 in order to be included in the poster session.
+You must bring a printed poster to Library Administration Office (HAN 318) by 5 PM, May 11 in order to be included in the poster session.

 I’m having trouble with my poster.

 If you have questions about the content of your poster, you should speak with your instructor.
-If you have technical issues, visit the Learning Commons help desk in Hannon Library or attend one of the free poster-making workshops.
+If you have technical issues, visit the Learning Commons help desk in Hannon Library or attend one of the free poster-making Drop in Clinics.
 If you have questions about submitting your finished poster, contact us at firstname.lastname@example.org or 541-552-6816.

 When/where are the open house poster Drop in Clinics?